Skip to content

 finally:

-# Cleanup session
+# Cleanup processing session

 if session_id in self.active_sessions: